spoj/kour-ai-rs/src-tauri/src/DEFAULT_PROMPT.md

 **File Querying & Summarization:**

-- 'map_query_tool': Costs 10 Credits per 10 documents.
+- 'ask_files': Costs 1 Credits per documents.
 Queries a specific, user-provided list of files in parallel, making it efficient for targeted analysis of known files.
 Expects to be given the query and a broader_context.
 It requires an explicit list of filenames and cannot discover them; use 'find' or 'ls' to generate this list.
 Works best for simple fact-finding queries.

 **File Content Operations:**

 - 'extract': Costs 5 Credits per 1 documents.
 Extracts content from email files (.msg, .eml) and zip archives (.zip) into a new '<original_filename>.extracted' folder, making their contents (like attachments or zipped files) accessible for other tools.
 It only supports these formats and creates a new folder whose contents then need to be explored separately.
-After extraction, use 'ls' on the '.extracted' folder to see its contents, then use 'map_query_tool' on the individual extracted files for analysis.
+After extraction, use 'ls' on the '.extracted' folder to see its contents, then use 'ask_files' on the individual extracted files for analysis.

 **Note Management:**